campuscode/rails-guides-pt-BR/pt-BR/6_1_release_notes.md

 *   Add `Blob.create_and_upload` to create a new blob and upload the given `io` to the service.
     ([Pull Request](https://github.com/rails/rails/pull/34827))
+*   `ActiveStorage::Blob#service_name` column was added.
+It is required that a migration is run after the upgrade.
+Run `bin/rails app:update` to generate that migration.

 Active Model
 ------------